some0necoding/pwman/README.md

 The algorithm used to support file cryptography in passman is XChaCha20Poly1305, that is an AEAD (Authenticated Encryption with Additional Data) algorithm.
 AEAD algorithms are the best solution to provide confidentiality, integrity and authenticity about the encrypted message.
+The algorithm is composed by two cryptographic primitives: XChaCha20 and Poly1305.
+The first one is an algorithm based on Salsa20, an AE (Authenticates)

 #### Storage